galech/itrust/README.md

 ## ✨ Features

 - Store events with an associated timestamp and string payload
+- All datetimes are stored and returned in UTC
+    - If a datetime without timezone is provided, it is assumed to be in local time and automatically converted to UTC
 - Query events in chronological order with cursor-based pagination
 - Update or delete events by ID
 - Filter by start and end datetimes